 Can You Get A Z-Pack Prescription Online?

 If you’ve ever had a bacterial infection, you may have been prescribed a Z-Pack.
 If you’re currently feeling sick, you may be wondering if you can get a Z-Pack online.
-First, let’s discuss what Z-Pack is, what it treats, the benefits and side effects, and if you can get a Z-Pack Prescription Online.
+First, let’s discuss what a Z-Pack is, what it treats, its benefits and side effects, and if you can get a Z-Pack Prescription Online.

 What is Z-Pack?

 Z-Pack is the brand name for azithromycin, a macrolide-type antibiotic.
 It is mostly used to treat community acquired respiratory tract infections such as pneumonia.
 It comes in a simple, easy to understand blister pack, where you take two pills the first day, then one pill a day for 4 additional days.
 Z-Pack is prescribed about 60 million times per year.

 How Does Z-Pack Work?

 Z-Pack and other macrolide antibiotics work by preventing bacteria from making their own proteins.

 Z-Pack comes in a convenient blister pack for easy dosing.
 Always follow your doctor’s instructions, but typical dosing is an initial dose of 500 mg (2 pills), then 250 mg (1 pill) per day for 4 days.
 Z-Pack can be taken with or without food.
 Compared to other macrolides it is given once a day because it has a longer half-life and it is removed from your blood slowly.
 Many infections only require a once-a-day 5-day regimen of azithromycin.

 Benefits of Z-Pack

 Z-Pack is a convenient way to take antibiotics since it comes in an easy to understand blister pack.
 Z-Pack should not be used to treat viral infections.
 Some of the bacterial infections that Z-pack may treat include: